-The Public Realm Strategy has been developed in conjunction with the Golden Gateway Development Concept Plan that ultimately forms the cornerstone of the Golden Gateway LSP.
+The Public Realm Strategy has been developed in conjunction with the Golden Gateway Development Concept Plan that ultimately formed the cornerstone of the Golden Gateway LSP.
+This has meant that the resultant urban form envisaged in the landscape masterplan has been developed around a thoroughly considered framework of public spaces.

 This document summarises the main issues/opportunities and design outcomes for the creation of a public realm, similar to the concept of an urban village.
-The purpose of this report is to inform the LSP and should be read in conjunction with it.
+The purpose of this report is to inform the LSP and the further design (Design Guidelines) of this area through the planning process.
+This report is a companion document to the LSP and should be read in conjunction with it.